Computing Threshold Budgets in Discrete-Bidding Games

 The language is empty iff \PT cannot counter $f$.}

 Our algorithm for frugal-parity games follows conceptually similar steps.
 Let \(T : V \rightarrow [k] \cup \{k+1\}\) that satisfies the average property.
-We verify whether \(T \nequiv \thresh_\G\) as follows.
+We verify whether \(T \equiv \thresh_\G\) as follows.
 We construct a partial strategy $f_T$ based on $T$.
 Recall that a partial strategy proposes a bid and a set of allowed vertices in each configuration.
 That is, guessing $T$ is not quite like guessing a strategy as in the algorithm above, rather $T$ gives rise to a partial strategy.
-We seek a \PO strategy that agrees with $f_T$ and wins when the game starts from every configuration $\zug{v, T(v)}$.
+We seek a \PO strategy that agrees with $f_T$ and wins when the game starting from every configuration $\zug{v, T(v)}$ with $T(v) < k+1$.
 Note that if $T \equiv \thresh_\G$, then such a strategy exists.
 Given $f_T$, we describe an algorithm that decides whether \PT can counter every \PO strategy that agrees with $f_T$.
 Our algorithm constructs and solves a turn-based parity game.